stelzinga/MF/Management_Framework.md

 The above explains the fundamental concepts of delegating.
 There exist some subtleties.
 One is that Responsibility (and Authority) can be bestowed upon a Group instead of an individual Staff.
 This then means, in theory at least, that the Group is accountable.
 This Accountability sits in reality with the Manager of the Group, not the entire Group.

 #### Roles
 The Role of a Staff is indicative of two key aspects from the concept of Delegating discussed above: Responsibility and Authority.
 The Role is most often formalised with a combined Job Title and Corporate Title.
-A Job Title is a short label indicating what type of Processes (or Objectives or entire Activities) the Role is responsible for and potentially what type of Authority goes with that e.g., Head of Engine Design.
-The Corporate Title implies both a level of seniority in that Role as well as Authority that comes with it e.g., Associate, Vice President, Senior Vice President, Director, Managing Director, etc. A Role helps convey an overall idea of the level of Responsibility delegated to the Staff for a specifically or broadly defined functional scope.
+A Job Title is a short label indicating what type of Processes (or Objectives or entire Activities) the Role is responsible for and potentially what type of Authority goes with that e.g., Head of Design.
+The Corporate Title implies both a level of seniority in that Role as well as Authority that comes with it e.g., Associate, Vice President, Senior Vice President, Director, Managing Director, President, etc. A Role helps convey an overall idea of the level of Responsibility delegated to the Staff for a specific or broadly defined functional scope.
 In addition, it helps defining what type of Responsibilities can be delegated to Staff holding that Role.
 This is particularly useful for Managers.
 It is possible to have more than one Role within a Group or across Groups!
-A well defined Role contains both Job Title and Corporate Title, and if the Role is well defined it also explains in just a few words the Responsibilities from a high level.
+A well defined Role contains both Job Title and Corporate Title, and it also explains in just a few words the Responsibilities from a high level.

 #### Responsibilities
 Where the Role is high level and indicative, the actual Responsibilities detail what it is that Role is really responsible for.
 It also clarifies the Authority the Role is granted to exact obedience i.e., whom should execute instructions given by the Role, and for what type of Processes.
 Clearly defined Responsibilities are important for two reasons: a) the obvious one of making sure what it is a Staff is expected to do, and b) less obviously, clarifies also what the Staff is *not* supposed to do.
-For a Manager clearly defined Responsibilities enable to assign work, by delegating to the best suited Staff or Group.
+For a Manager clearly defined Responsibilities enable to assign work by delegating to the best suited Staff or Group.

 #### Job Description
 The Job Description or *JD* is a document that formalises the Roles and Responsibilities in the context of the Venture.
 It often gives a high-level description of the Venture in which the Activity operates and a more detailed description of the Activity in which the Role as well any expected interactions with peers in the Group and/or other Groups.
 In addition, a JD also details required Skills, Knowledge and Experience but often not Personality, see Staff above.